What is the Aerospace PERTE?

 Structure

-PERTE Aerospace is structured in three pillars: Aeronautical, Space and Transversal.
+The Aerospace PERTE is structured in three pillars: Aeronautical, Spatial and Transversal.

-The Aeronautical Pillar is supported by 5 actions, space by 6 and transversal by 7, a total of 18 actions.
-The additional activities included in the Addendum are currently being negotiated.
+The Aeronautical Pillar is supported by 5 performances, the spatial one by 6 and the transversal one by 7, which constitutes a total of 18 performances.
+Additional activities included in the Addendum are currently being negotiated.

 Budget

-This funding is organised through the following instruments:
+This funding is articulated through the following instruments:

-• Agreements for the execution of R&D&I projects (AGREEMENT)
+• Agreements for the implementation of R&D&I projects (Agreement)

-• Public-private investment mechanisms with the participation of sector companies (CAPITAL)
+• Public-private investment mechanisms with the participation of companies in the sector.
+(CAPITAL)

-• Contributions to meet the sector's international commitments (RETURN)
+• Contributions to meet the international commitments of the sector.
+(RETURN)

 Applications

-Aerospace sector developments have multiple fields of application.
+Developments in the aerospace sector have multiple fields of application.

-PERTE Aerospace is marked by a clear international component that is essential in the sector.
+The Aerospace PERTE is marked by a clear international component essential in the sector.

 Impact

-The different PERTE Aerospace investments and actions are designed to generate significantly positive impacts of a different nature.
-It is worth highlighting the strengthening and training of the Spanish aerospace industry, which will contribute to increasing its competitiveness and improving its position in the global environment in which it operates.
+The different investments and actions that make up the Aerospace PERTE are designed to generate remarkably positive impacts of different nature.
+Among all of them, it is worth highlighting the strengthening and training of the Spanish aerospace industry, which will contribute to increasing its competitiveness and improving its positioning in the global environment in which it operates.

 icono-contacto